GTuritto/SourceCodeFlatener_Extension/assets/MARKETPLACE.md

 3. Type "Flatten Code" and select the command
 4. Wait while the extension processes your files (a progress indicator will be shown)
 5. Once complete, a notification will appear with the location of your flattened code
-6. Open the `CodeFlattened` folder (or your custom output folder) to view the generated markdown files
+6. Open the `CodeFlattened_Output` folder (or your custom output folder) to view the generated markdown files

 ### Viewing the Results